searchlight/icinga-operator/docs/node-alerts/node_volume.md

 # Check node_volume

-Check command `node_volume` is used to check status of Kubernetes Nodes.
+Check command `node_volume` is used to check percentage of available space in Kubernetes Nodes.

 ## Spec
 `env` check command has no variables.
 Execution of this command can result in following states:
 - OK
+- WARNING
 - CRITICAL
 - UNKNOWN